Jennifer L. Lawless: Early life & education

-Her father John, a Catholic and Wall Street broker for Dean Witter from 1961 - 1995, who commuted daily to NYC from upstate NY.
-Her mother, Marjorie Mensch was a Brooklyn born Jew and executive director of Middletown (NY) housing authority.
-Jen graduated Valedictorian of Middletown high school in 1993, in Orange county, New York.
+Lawless was born on March 12, 1975, to John Lawless and Marjorie Mensch.
+Her father was a Wall Street broker for Dean Witter Reynolds for over 30 years.
+Her mother was an executive director of the housing authority of Middletown, New York.
+Lawless graduated from Middletown High School in 1993.
 She turned down a full scholarship to Columbia University to attend Union College, where she received her B.A. from in 1997 and her Ph.D. from Stanford University in 2003; both degrees were in political science.
 Her doctoral dissertation was entitled "Women and Elections: Do They Run?
 Do They Win?
 Does it Matter?"
-Lawless was hired as an Assistant Professor of Political Science and Public Policy at Brown University from July 2003 to June 2009, and was shortly an Associate Professor from July to August 2009.